 You may be able to get your medicine for no copay.

-The Culinary Health Fund has two pharmacies where you and your dependents can get your medicine for no copay.
+The Culinary Health Fund has three pharmacies where you and your dependents can get your medicine for no copay.
 The Culinary pharmacies have more than 300 generic medications.
 These include most medicines and supplies for diabetes.
 The pharmacies are just for our participants.

 Get your medicine by mail

 You can save time and money by getting your prescriptions in the mail.
 The Mail Order Pharmacy will deliver your medicine right to your home.
 It will even cost less than what you’d pay to pick it up.
 Your medicine will usually be delivered within 10 to 14 days from the time the order is placed.